 Use your HP computer as an entertainment hub to socialize via the camera, enjoy and manage your music, and download and watch movies.
-Or, to make your computer an even more powerful entertainment center, connect external devices like a monitor, projector, TV, speakers, or headphones.
+To make your computer an even more powerful entertainment center, connect external devices such as a monitor, projector, TV, speakers, or headphones.